City Chic Collective (CCX) H1 2026 earnings summary

 H1 2026 earnings summary

-Underlying EBITDA increased 86% year-over-year to $6.5 million, driven by disciplined execution, cost control, and strategic focus on high-value customers and product quality.
+Underlying EBITDA rose 86% year-over-year to $6.5 million, driven by disciplined execution, cost control, and strategic focus on customer and product quality.

-Positive operating cash flow of AUD 10.1 million was achieved, with net cash position at $5.4 million and a $10 million undrawn debt facility extended to March 2028.
+Net cash position improved to $5.4 million, with a $10 million undrawn debt facility extended to March 2028.

-No dividends were paid, recommended, or declared during the period.
+No dividends paid, recommended, or declared during the current or previous period.

 Financial highlights

-Cost of doing business reduced to 51%, down from 54% year-over-year.
+Cost of doing business fell to 51%, down from 54% in the prior period.

 Net loss after tax from continuing operations reduced by 48% to $3.5 million.